ProAFSolutions/ProAFSolutions/ProAFSolutions.IonicChatClient/README.md

 * Launch the VS Code Command Palette – (Ctrl+Shift+P on Windows, Cmd+Shift+P on Mac) – and type the following command and hit Enter:
 > ext install cordova-tools

 With Visual Studio:
 * Clone this repository.
-* Open the ionic-typescript-sidemenu.sln in Visual Studio.
+* Open the ionic-typescript-tabs.sln in Visual Studio.
 * Open Task Runner window by pressing Ctrl+Alt+Bkspce.
 ** Note: It is important that the task runner window be open in VS while building the project.
 You can also use "gulp watch" task to enable live reload in browser based debugging scenarios.
 * Install npm packages by going to your Solution Explorer -> Dependencies -> npm and clicking on 'Restore Packages'.
 * Once packages are restored, build the project and deploy it on Ripple or an android emulator.
 * Success

 ## File Structure of App

 ```
-ionic-typescript-sidemenu/
+ionic-typescript-tabs/
 ├── app/                               * Working directory for TypeScript files
 │   ├── app.ts                         * Main Application configuration
-│   └── controllers.ts                 * App logic
+│   ├── controllers.ts                 * App logic
+│   └── services.ts                    * Helper Service methods
 │
 ├── node_modules/                      * Node dependencies
 |